1 Language Models: What and Why

 You are probably wondering why we talk so much about Language Models if their uses are relatively limited and seemingly uninteresting (predicting the next word in a sentence doesn’t seem all that sexy, right?).

-The short answer is threefold: (1) LMs can be used to build representations for downstream NLP tasks (2) LMs can be trained on huge amounts of data because they’re unsupervised (3) we can frame any NLP task as a Language Modeling task, with in-context learning techniques, such as zero-shot learning.
+The short answer is threefold: (1) LMs can be used to build representations for downstream NLP tasks (2) LMs can be trained on huge amounts of data because they’re unsupervised (3) we can plug language models into any NLP task.

 1.4.1 NLP is all around us